 - Complete two essays (500-word limit per essay) that address the following two prompts: 1) Write an autobiography discussing your education, work experience, personal interests and talents, and community service.
 Discuss how you have demonstrated leadership ability or potential in your life.
 2) Describe your education and career goals, and explain how/why this scholarship will be beneficial to you.
 Essays may be submitted in ʻŌlelo Hawaiʻi or English.

 Applicants are required to submit a completed online application.
+To access the online application, you are required to sign-in using a Google account.
 Incomplete online applications will not be considered by the scholarship committee.

 Please carefully complete the personal information and academic information (name, date of birth, etc.).
 Be sure your information is accurate for notification and verification purposes.

 Applicants are encouraged to type essay responses using a word processing program with attention to the 500-word limit per essay.
 Essay responses should then be pasted into the online application for submission.
 Essays may be submitted in ʻŌlelo Hawaiʻi or English with attention to proper grammar, spelling, and punctuation.

 Please prepare the following documents for upload before you begin your online application.

 - An image of the applicant.
 The image should clearly show the applicant’s face; do not submit a group photo.

 - A PDF of a certified copy of applicant’s birth certificate showing Hawaiian ancestry.
 The applicant will be notified by the scholarship committee if additional information is needed to validate the applicant’s Hawaiian ancestry.

 - A PDF of the applicant’s most recent transcript.